 Do you know how your people are thinking and feeling?

 Numerous studies have shown that engaged employees are more productive, loyal and willing to go the extra mile.
 HR has a huge part to play in developing engagement in the business, and in equipping line managers to build motivated and enthusiastic teams.
 In the past, companies have typically ‘taken the temperature’ of the business through the annual employee survey.
 Thanks to technology, feedback from employees no longer has to be a one-off event.
-Some of the latest generation HR systems, like Cezanne OnDemand, come with integral social portals, which allow the business to invite and respond to feedback from employees on an on-going basis.
+Some of the latest generation HR systems, like Cezanne HR, come with integral social portals, which allow the business to invite and respond to feedback from employees on an on-going basis.
 It supports innovation, by making it easier to act on new and exciting ideas, encourages collaboration between people who wouldn’t normally work together, and leads to a much more vibrant, fast-moving business environment.